dsapolska/dccontainers/README.md

 Delphi containers library

-Containers library written for Delphi 7.
+This is containers library written for Delphi 7 as replacement for formerly used TStringList and DeCAL library.
+We have here maps and sets, both with integer and string keys, where maps can store strings, integers and objects (descendants of TObject).

 #### Library uses (and depends on):